stuck?

 Rhizomatic Thinking

 Change rarely follows a straight line.
-Our thoughts, reactions, and behaviors form a non-linear web of associations.
+Our thoughts, reactions, and behaviour form a non-linear web of associations.

 Rhizomatic thinking explores how these networks operate beneath conscious awareness and how small shifts in perception can reorganise the entire system.